 - English language learners are required to participate in the state annual English language proficiency assessment to evaluate their annual progress in English language acquisition.

 - English language learners must participate in the statewide assessment program, prescribed in F.S.1008.22.
-There is no categorical exemption from participation in the statewide assessment program for English language learners, except as provided in Rule 6A-6.0909, F.A.C.
+There is no exemption from participation in the statewide assessment program for English language learners.

 - Assessment results will be used by schools to evaluate the progress of individual students.
-When indicated, evaluations will result in appropriate adjustments, modifications, and improvements of each individual ELL student plan, pursuant to Rules 6A-6.0901, 6A-6.0902, and 6A-6.0903, F.A.C.
+When indicated, evaluations will result in appropriate adjustments, modifications, and improvements of each individual ELL student plan.
+(Rules Rules 6A-6.0901, 6A-6.0902, and 6A-6.0903, F.A.C.)
 The ELL committee will convene whenever substantive changes in an individual ELL student plan are required.

 Accommodations for Statewide Assessment